ECPR Standing Group on Extremism & Democracy

 As a human rights activist he has spent over forty years studying prejudice, demonization, scapegoating, demagoguery, conspiracism, and authoritarianism.
 He has investigated far right hate groups, reactionary backlash movements, theocratic fundamentalism, civil liberties violations, police misconduct, government and private surveillance abuse, and other anti-democratic phenomena.
 He is a lively speaker defending democracy and diversity.

 Berlet is co–author, with Matthew N. Lyons, of Right-Wing Populism in America: Too Close for Comfort, (Guilford Press, 2000), which received a Gustavus Myers Center Award for outstanding scholarship on the subject of human rights and intolerance in North America.
 He is on the board of the Defending Dissent Foundation.
 From 1981 until 2011 Berlet worked at Political Research Associates, spending over a decade as PRA's Senior Analyst. specializing in the study of right-wing movements in the United States, civil liberties, and the global Human Rights Movement.

 He used to be a print journalist, but now is a content provider. < (irony alert)

 His byline has appeared in publications ranging from the New York Times to the Progressive; and he is a frequent guest on radio and television programs from Nightline to Democracy Now.

 Berlet also has written scholarly articles on conspiracy theories, religious apocalyptic aggression, and organized racist groups.
 For thirty years he was senior analyst at Political Research Associates.
 He is the co-author of Right-Wing Populism in America: Too Close for Comfort and on the baord of the Defending Dissent Foundation.

-Focus on Apocalypticism
+Focus on Civil Liberties

-Focus on Conspiracism
+Focus on Scholarly Writing